 Don’t leave free money on the table!

 “A costly mistake would be to not check for special travel discounts through organizations and credit cards,” said Kathy McCabe, travel expert and host of the “Dream of Italy” series on PBS.
-“AARP, AAA, military, professional organizations, alumni groups, the corporation you work and many other groups have negotiated special discounts for members.
+“AARP, AAA, military, professional organizations, alumni groups, the corporation you work for and many other groups have negotiated special discounts for members.
 So be sure to check before you make your travel plans.”

 More From GOBankingRates